Air and water quality

 The Northern Ireland Air App

-The Northern Ireland Air App can be downloaded free of charge to iPhone and Android devices, keeping you updated about air pollution in Northern Ireland.
-The app gives you:
+The Northern Ireland Air App can be downloaded free of charge to iPhone and Android devices.
+The app keeps you up to date about air pollution in Northern Ireland and gives you:

 - easy access to the latest pollution levels from the monitoring sites